New Mexico: Wealth and poverty

 New Mexico is one of the poorest states in the U.S. and has long struggled with poverty.
 Its poverty rate of roughly 18% is among the highest in the country, exceeded only by Louisiana and Mississippi.
 In 2017, nearly 30% of New Mexico's children were in poverty, which is 40% higher than the national average.
-The vast majority of births (72%) were financed by Medicaid, a federal healthcare program for the poor, the highest of any state.
+The majority of births (54%) were financed by Medicaid, a federal healthcare program for the poor, the third highest of any state.
 As of May 2021, around 44% of residents were enrolled in Medicaid.

-New Mexico is one of only eight states without a billionaire, ranking 39th in the share of households with more than $1 million in wealth (5%), and among fourteen states without a Fortune 500 company.
+New Mexico ranks 39th in the share of households with more than $1 million in wealth (5%), and among fourteen states without a Fortune 500 company.
 The state has a relatively high level of income disparity, with a Gini coefficient of 0.4769, albeit below the national average of 0.486.
-Household income is slightly less than $47,000, which is the fourth lowest in the U.S. The unemployment rate for June 2021 is 7.9%, tied with Connecticut as the highest in the country, and close to the peak of 8.0% for June–October 2010, following the 2007-2008 financial crisis.
+Household income is slightly less than $47,000, which is the fourth lowest in the U.S. The unemployment rate for June 2021 is 7.9%, tied with Connecticut as the highest in the country, and close to the peak of 8.0% for June–October 2010, following the 2008 financial crisis.

 The New Mexico government has enacted several policies to address chronic poverty, including approving a minimum wage increase in January 2021 and requiring paid sick leave.
 The state's minimum wage of $10.50 is higher than that of the federal government and 34 other states; it is set to increase to $11.50 on January 1, 2022, and $12.00 on January 1, 2023.
 Additionally, counties and municipalities have set their own minimum wages; Santa Fe County enacted a "Living Wage Ordinance" on March 1, 2021, mandating $12.32.

 The New Mexico Legislature is considering implementing a statewide guaranteed basic income program targeting poorer residents; if enacted, it would be only the second U.S. state after California with such a policy.
 In August 2021, Santa Fe announced a one-year pilot program that would provide a "stability stipend" of $400 monthly to 100 parents under the age of 30 who attend Santa Fe Community College; the results of the program will determine whether the state government follows suit with its own basic income proposals.
 Las Cruces, the state's second largest city, is officially discussing the enactment of a similar program.